Daudi Kabaka

 Daudi Kabaka (1939–2001) was a Kenyan vocalist and musician.

 The type of music he is known for is called Benga, a popular style in East Africa.
 His best-known songs include "African Twist", "Harambee Harambee" and "Western Shilo".

-His song "Helule Helule" was covered by The Tremeloes and it became a hit in United Kingdom.
+His song "Helule Helule" was covered by The Tremeloes and it became a hit in the United Kingdom.

 Daudi Kabaka is also known for his Kenyan classic "Harambee Harambee" which largely reflects the aspirations of post-colonial Kenya to build their nation.

 One of his famous songs; "Msichana wa Elimu" is still popularly played in the Kenyan media houses as it advises about marriage.

 He collaborated with John Nzenze on three songs: "Masista", "Bachelor Boy" and "Nyumba za Tobacco".
 These songs were released by Jambo Records and became hits.
 Kabaka released the album Pesa Maradhi Ya Moyo with Maroon Commandos in 1986.